Daydream Video Project

 You can use toys, clay, drawings, friends, pets, puppets, and other props.
 Your camera phone is fine for this project, no special equipment necessary.

 Software: Premiere, After Effects, Garage Band, Photoshop, Illustrator, Animate CC.

-DO NOW - HOMEWORK: Work on creating a story board, plan a loose script.
+DO NOW - HOMEWORK: Work on creating a story board to plan a loose script.
 Your story board MUST be posted with your brainstorm blog.
 You can always go off script or improvise but you need to have a plan.
-Due Wednesday!
-I will come around on Wednesday to discuss your plan with you individually.
+I will come around to discuss your plan with you individually.
 Be ready.